Local rigidity of manifolds with hyperbolic cusps II. Nonlinear theory: Introduction

-The sectional curvature of $g$ in the cusp is constant equal to $-1$, and the volume of $Z_{a,\Lambda}$ is finite.
-In dimension two, all the cusps are the same (we must have $\Lambda = \Z$).
-However, in higher dimensions, if $\Lambda$ and $\Lambda'$ are not in the same orbit of $SO(d,\Z)$, $Z_{a,\Lambda}$ and $Z_{a',\Lambda'}$ are never isometric.
-In the following, we will call \emph{cusp manifolds} such manifolds.
+The sectional curvature of $g_0$ in the cusp is constant equal to $-1$, and the volume of $Z_{a,\Lambda}$ is finite.
+In the following, such metrics satisfying \eqref{equation:cusp-metric} will be called \emph{exact cusp metrics}.
+Perturbations of exact cusp metrics by a small symmetric $2$-tensor decaying sufficiently fast at infinity will be called \emph{cusp metrics}.

-Observe that in general $\Lambda \subset O(d)\ltimes \R^d$; however, according to Bieberbach's theorem, taking a finite cover we can assume that $\Lambda$ is actually a lattice of translations in $\R^d$.
-As a consequence, instead of dealing directly with the non-lattice case, we will consider the case of manifold with cusps, whose cusps are defined with lattices, and posit the existence of a finite group of isometries (acting freely).
+Note that, in dimension two, all the cusps are isometric and $\Lambda = \Z$.
+However, in higher dimensions, unless $\Lambda$ and $\Lambda'$ are in the same $SO(d,\Z)$-orbit, $Z_{a,\Lambda}$ and $Z_{a',\Lambda'}$ are never isometric.
+Observe that in general $\Lambda \subset O(d)\ltimes \R^d$.
+However, according to Bieberbach's theorem, taking a finite cover we can assume that $\Lambda$ is actually a lattice of translations in $\R^d$.
+As a consequence, instead of dealing directly with the non-lattice case, we will consider the case of manifold with cusps, whose cusps are defined with lattices, and posit the existence of a finite group of isometries acting freely.

-We will denote by $\mathcal{C}$ the set of hyperbolic free homotopy classes on $M$, which is in one-to-one correspondance with the set of hyperbolic conjugacy classes of $\pi_1(M,\cdot)$.
-From elementary Riemannian geometry, since the flow is Anosov, we know that for each such class $c\in \mathcal{C}$ of $C^1$ curves on $M$, there is a unique representant $\gamma_g(c)$ which is a \emph{geodesic} for $g$ (see Lemma \ref{lemma:differential-marked-length} for a more extensive discussion about this).
-This is still true for small perturbations $g'$ of a cusp metric of reference $g$.
-The marked length spectrum of such a manifold $(M,g')$ is then defined as the map
+As in the compact case, we will denote by $\mathcal{C}$ the set of free homotopy classes on $M$.
+On an exact cusp manifold, some of these classes do not contain closed geodesics: they correspond to curves \emph{winding exclusively} around the same cuspidal end.
+We will denote by $\mc{C}_{\mathrm{hyp}}$ the set of free homotopy classes that do not wind exclusively around the same cuspidal end and call them \emph{hyperbolic free homotopy classes}.
+Equivalently, the set $\mc{C}_{\mathrm{hyp}}$ is in one-to-one correspondance with the set of hyperbolic conjugacy classes of $\pi_1(M,x_0), x_0\in M$.
+In this setting, using the Anosov structure of the geodesic flow, one can still prove that for each such class $c\in \mathcal{C}_{\mathrm{hyp}}$ of smooth curves on $M$, there is a unique $g_0$-geodesic representative $\gamma_{g_0}(c) \in c$.
+This is still true for small perturbations $g$ of an exact cusp metric of reference $g_0$ satisfying some mild assumptions on its behaviour at infinity, see Appendix \ref{appendix:a}.
+The marked length spectrum of such a manifold $(M,g)$ is then defined similarly to \eqref{equation:mls},